mysql/mysql-utilities/doc/man/mysqlrplshow.rst

            |
            +--- localhost:3311 <--> (SLAVE)

-You can specify the `:option:--show-list` option to produce a column list of the graph.
+You can specify the :option:`--show-list` option to produce a column list of the graph.
 You also have the choice to view the output in one of the following formats using the :option:`--format` option.